Alicia24s/DigitalArtefact/Documentation.md

 - provides output dependant on whether the user got a question right or wrong
 - gives a score at the end of the quiz to show thew user how they did

-## Package - Questions/ Option1-4.java
+## Package: Questions

-- Package Questions - Holds questions each option where the question difficulty level is divided into 3 methods in each class
+-Holds questions each option where the question difficulty level is divided into 3 methods in each class

+- Option1.java - Basic financial concepts
+- Option2.java - Investment and portfolio
+- Option3.java - Financial Literacy
+- Option4.java - Corporate finance

 ## Test.java